Electrical Safety in your home is important to us. We want you to be safe and secure in your home.

 - Do not put anything in the microwave that is made of metal, or has a metallic finish or parts.

-Arrange a yearly service by a qualified electrician, for appliances that run at high speeds and contain motors, like washing machines.
+Arrange a yearly service by a qualified appliance service engineer, for appliances that run at high speeds and contain motors, like washing machines.

 Plugs, sockets and cables

 To use plugs, sockets and cables safely, always: